django-commons/django-commons-mkdocs/src/docs/governance.md

 ## Teams

-There are four teams that work together to handle the operations of Django Commons.
+There are three teams that work together to handle the operations of Django Commons.

 They are: